Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Angaston's income level is below the national average according to ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Angaston is $47,299 and the average income stands at $57,772, compared to figures for Rest of SA of $48,920 and $58,933 respectively.
+Angaston's income level is below the national average according to AreaSearch data from the ATO for financial year 2023.
+The suburb's median income among taxpayers was $47,299 and the average income stood at $57,772.
+This compares with figures for Rest of SA which were $48,920 and $58,933 respectively.
 Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $51,461 (median) and $62,856 (average) as of September 2025.
-Census data from 2021 shows household, family, and personal incomes in Angaston rank modestly, between the 20th and 35th percentiles.
-Income distribution data reveals that 27.6% of the population fall within the $800 - 1,499 income range, differing from surrounding regions where $1,500 - 2,999 dominates with 27.5%.
-Housing costs are modest, with 86.9% of income retained, but total disposable income ranks at just the 25th percentile nationally.
+Census data from 2021 shows household, family and personal incomes in Angaston rank modestly, between the 20th and 35th percentiles.
+Income distribution data indicates that 27.6% of the population (677 individuals) fall within the $800 - $1,499 income range, differing from patterns across the surrounding region where $1,500 - $2,999 dominates with 27.5%.
+Housing costs are modest with 86.9% of income retained, but total disposable income ranks at just the 25th percentile nationally.

 Frequently Asked Questions - Income